ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 ## Testnet Faucets

+### Optimism Goerli Faucet

+[Optimism Faucet](https://optimismfaucet.xyz/) is a simple faucet for Optimism Goerli that drips ETH and OP.
+Authenticate with github, enter your wallet address and you'll automatically be sent 1 ETH and 100 OP on the Optimism Goerli testnet.

+You need to be following at least five people or organizations on github to be considered a real account.
+If you don't, follow more, log out of the faucet, and log back in.

+Note that you're also able to use it for Optimism Kovan for now.

+### Goerli Faucets

-Each of these faucets can be used to get testnet funds on Optimism Kovan.
+These are faucets you can use to get test ETH on Goerli.
-If one of them does not work, please try another one.
-If you need more help, head over to **#dev-support** [on our Discord](https://discord--gateway.optimism.io).

-Once you have the test ETH on Goerli, send it to [0x636Af16bf2f682dD3109e60102b8E1A089FedAa8](https://goerli.etherscan.io/address/0x636Af16bf2f682dD3109e60102b8E1A089FedAa8), you will get it on Optimism Goerli.
+Once you have that Goerli, send it to [0x636Af16bf2f682dD3109e60102b8E1A089FedAa8](https://goerli.etherscan.io/address/0x636Af16bf2f682dD3109e60102b8E1A089FedAa8), you will get it on Optimism Goerli.

-### Paradigm MultiFaucet
+#### Paradigm MultiFaucet

 [Paradigm's MultiFaucet](https://faucet.paradigm.xyz/) is an easy way to get ETH on many different testnets at the same time.
 One of those networks is Goerli.

-### Goerli Faucet
+#### Goerli Faucet

 You can also get Goerli ETH [here](https://goerlifaucet.com/).